sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 Periodic map generation process (currently ~2.5 days)
 * Download `planet.osm.pbf` (world map raw protobuf)
-* plant.osm.pbf -> rectangular region osm.pbf files (using splitter from mkgmap)
+* `planet.osm.pbf` -> rectangular region osm.pbf files (using splitter from mkgmap)
-* each region osm.pbf -> region .pmtiles with protomaps schema (using tilemaker and go-protomaps, with thanks to Geofabrik for the shortbread schema)
+* each region osm.pbf -> region .pmtiles with protomaps schema (using tilemaker and go-protomaps, with thanks to Geofabrik for the shortbread schema which I edited until it became the protomaps schema)
 * each region osm.pbf -> region .csv with search data (using pyosmium)
 * each region .pmtiles + .csv -> region .tar.gz -> upload to S3

+App packaging
+* bundle geojson files for low-res world and USA maps
+* bundle cities and large towns from GeoNames

-On the user's Sandstorm server, each grain is pre-loaded with large towns thanks to data taken from GeoNames.
-It downloads whichever regions the user asks for.
-For each region, the pmtiles file is ready to use as-is by protomaps.js and Leaflet, and the search CSV file is imported into the sqlite+fts5 search database, with Leaflet-Search providing the UI.
+When a grain is created on the user's Sandstorm server, the bundled GeoNames data is imported into the grain's sqlite+fts5 search database.
+The bundled geojson world and USA maps display thanks to Leaflet.
+The grain downloads whichever regions the user asks for from S3.
+For each region, the pmtiles file is ready to use as-is by protomaps.js and Leaflet, and the search CSV file is imported into the search database, with Leaflet-Search providing the UI.

 Getting involved
 ----------------